thomasclarke1969/documentation/websdk/tutorials/basic-conversations/README.md

 We access the Query's data using its `data` property which provides us with an array of all Conversations for this user (paged 100 at a time).
 We provide those Conversations to our new `render` method in the ConversationListView.

 You should be able to run this app and see your Conversation List Panel rendering that the Query has found a single Conversation.
+Click the `New` button and add more Conversations to see the number of Conversations increase.

-## Step 3: Render the Conversation List
+## Step 4: Render the Conversation List

 A simple Conversation list consists of iterating over all Conversations and rendering the participants of each Conversation.
 Each time `conversationQuery` triggers a `change` event, there has been a change to the contents of its `data` property and we tell the ConversatinList View to rerender the list.